-The RN-MN program allows RNs with a bachelor’s degree in any field to pursue an advanced nursing degree while maintaining their other life commitments.
-Master’s-prepared nurses are in high demand to assume existing and emerging roles in a number of health care settings including management, administration, education, research, policy, and consulting.
+If you’re an RN with a bachelor’s degree in any field, you can pursue a Master of Nursing degree while still maintaining your other life commitments.
+Master’s-prepared nurses are in high demand in management, administration, education, research, policy, and consulting.
 Full- and part-time programs of study are available.
 This program is offered at all College of Nursing sites.

 Prior to applying to the graduate school and selecting a master’s track option, you will be advised on the completion of the following two courses, which will help bridge your current bachelor’s degree to graduate-level course work in nursing.